EngineeringLast Updated May 20, 20249 min read

 SQL is robust

-Having a schema has pros and cons.
+A database with a schema has pros and cons.
 On the one hand, you always know the entities and values your application expects.
 On the other hand, it’s not good at dealing with dynamic data.

 Having a schema means you can validate your data.
 For example, the ID field must be unique and may not be NULL (empty).
-You can also force a foreign key relationship, meaning that a record can’t reference another record that doesn’t exist in your database.
+You can also force a foreign key relationship, meaning that a record can’t reference a record that doesn’t exist in your database.

 NoSQL databases